fun facts about florida

 • Stay in the correct lane: Show that you can stay in the right lane and only change lanes when it is safe.

-9. Florida is home to many national parks
+9. Florida is home to many national parks that offer tours

 In fact, Greater Miami is the only metropolitan area in America with two national parks: the pristine Everglades National Park and the picturesque Biscayne National Park.